davidsch22/BaSNightwingMod/README.md

 # BaSNightwingMod
-A mod for the VR game Blade and Sorcery that adds Nightwing's electric escrima sticks.
+A mod for the VR game Blade and Sorcery that adds Nightwing's electric escrima sticks from the Arkham Series.